x22x22/qwen-code/docs/rfc/qwen-code-cli-output-format-stream-json-rfc_clear_en.md

 - Keeps protocol behavior aligned with the TUI, adds JSON Lines output, symmetric input, and control channels to address community requests for `--input-format/--output-format json/stream-json`.
 - The document focuses on CLI capabilities and does not cover SDK internals.

+## Background and Scenarios

+### Issue 795 Overview
+- Community issue [#795](https://github.com/QwenLM/qwen-code/issues/795) requests `--input-format/--output-format json/stream-json`, aiming to mirror the Claude Code implementation so downstream programs can reliably consume structured IO.
+- This RFC expands the CLI while staying compatible with existing TUI behavior, giving SDKs and backends symmetric JSON protocols and message semantics.

+### Integration Scenarios
+- **Task-level staged handling**: SDK submits prompts one by one, receives multiple partial results, post-processes them, and finally presents them to end users.
+- **Task-level streaming**: SDK submits prompts and streams the CLI’s response directly to users for real-time visibility.
+- **Instruction shortcuts**: Third-party input boxes must support `/`, `@`, and `?` triggers with behavior identical to the TUI to guarantee a consistent UX.
+- **Terminal simulation**: Frontends such as xterm.js mimic terminal output while separating the input field from the display, yet still need full terminal semantics from the CLI.

+### Integration Approach
+- Third parties will rely on forthcoming multi-language `qwen-code-agent-sdk` packages.
+- The SDK spawns `qwen code` as a subprocess and uses STDIN/STDOUT for bidirectional IPC.
+- SDKs read the CLI’s structured output and handle errors and state transitions.
+- Upper-layer applications consume the SDK’s results and render them in their own UI or services.

+### Current Pain Points
+- The CLI currently emits human-oriented text, making structured consumption brittle.
+- There is no symmetric structured input protocol, preventing higher-level automation and tool orchestration.

 ## Goals and Scope

 | Type | Content |